AnthonyCCode/AnthonyCCode/README.md

 ### 🚀 My Projects:
 - [AIBudgetPlanner](https://github.com/AnthonyCCode/Projects/tree/main/budget-planner)
-  Using AI to plan budget's based on User's Plan using React and Python.
+  Developed a smart budgeting app powered by AI to categorize expenses and generate personalized budget plans based on user inputs.
+Built with React.js for the front-end and Python for the back-end.

 - [Text Translation Chrome Extension](https://github.com/AnthonyCCode/Projects/tree/main/texttranslation)
-  Developed a Chrome extension using React and Python that enables users to translate text directly from their browser.
-The extension integrates with a backend translation API, providing seamless multilingual support.
+  Created a Chrome extension using React.js and Python that allows users to translate text directly from their browser.
+Integrated a backend translation API for multilingual support, enhancing user experience with real-time translation.

 - [tonymovie](https://github.com/AnthonyCCode/Projects/tree/main/tonymovie)
-A responsive Netflix-like UI mockup built with React.js.
-Utilized React.js for component-based architecture and streamlined UI development.
+  Developed a responsive Netflix-inspired UI mockup using React.js, leveraging component-based architecture to ensure scalability and enhance user experience.
+Integrated dynamic features such as search and filters.